 1978-1983: Born February 18, 1978.
 The blissful childhood years.
 Pigtails.
 French braids.
 Bunny rabbits.
 Warm, chocolate chip cookies.
 Blackberry picking.
 Saltwater sandals.
 Magical Christmases.
 Trips to Disneyland.
 Dress up.
 Swingsets.
 Bossing around younger siblings.
 Slip ‘n Slides and kiddie pools.
 Shenanigans.

 1993-1996: The band groupie years.
 Mohawked boyfriend.
-Broken heart.
-Cut hair to a short pixie and dye platinum blond.
+Heartbreak warfare.
+Cut hair short and dye platinum blond.
 Church camps.
 Boys.
 Private school.
 Grounded.
 Tennis.
 Mexico.
 Debate team.
-Green 1969 Volkswagen Beetle.
+Green 1969 Volkswagen Beetle bought with babysitting money.
 Grounded.
 Nancy Drew.
 Safeway.
 Banana Boat suntan lotion.
 Starbucks.
 Daydreaming.

 1996-2000: The college years.
 Journalism.
 Character-building.
 Deadlines.
 Expeditions to Canada.
 Three part-time jobs.
-Date football player, Calvin Klein underwear model.
+Date football player, Calvin Klein underwear model/firefighter (!!!!).
 Summers in Alaska.
 First apartment in Seattle.
 IKEA.
 Stan Getz.
 Soul searching.

-2005-2013: The babies and books years.
+2005-2012: The babies and books years.
 Buy another house.
 Remodel kitchen.
 Wash dishes in bathtub.
 Became a regular contributor to Glamour.
 First baby born.
 Colic.
 No sleep.
 Crying.
 Organic baby food.
 Balance.
 Magazines deadlines.
 Second baby arrives.
 Write new novel.
 Beloved grandma dies.
 Sign with literary agent.
 Sell novel at auction in U.S., and later in 14 countries.
 Sell second novel.
 Third baby arrives.
 Level of chaos in home explodes.
-Sign with film agent.
 Interview Gwyneth Paltrow (on the phone, while nursing a baby), Maya Angelou, and others.
 Sell third and fourth novels.
 Go on book tour.
 With a baby.
 Three boys under the age of six.
 Drink a lot of coffee, and sometimes wine.
-Buy new house.
 Dream of huge refrigerator and office with doors that lock.
-Write fifth novel, sixth and seventh.
+Write fifth novel, sixth and start plotting seventh.
 Take boys to Disneyland.
 Long runs.
 Big dreams.
 Health.
 New chapters.
-Grateful.

-2013-2015: Big changes.
+2012-2018: Big changes.
 Tears.
 Relief.
 Forgiveness.
 I can do this.
-Become an bestseller (hello, Turkey, Poland, Norway, Russia!).
+Become a bestseller (hello, Turkey, Poland, Norway, Russia!).
 Paris.
-Picking myself up.
+Pick myself off the bathroom floor.
 Growing stronger.
-Remodel my home, and my life.
+Remodel house, and my life.
 New book deals.
 New friends, and old.
 New love.
 Joy.
 Travel.
 Lots and lots of travel.
 Tulum.
 London.
 Oslo.
 Istanbul.
 Growing boys.
 Bury beloved golden retriever.
 Buy new house, all on my own.
 He proposes; I say yes.
 New happiness.
 New stories.
 Grateful.